fredlcore/BSB-LAN/README.md

 Die deutsche Fassung dieser Datei gibt es <A HREF="https://github.com/fredlcore/bsb_lan/blob/master/README_de.md">hier</A>.

 LAN Interface for Boiler-System-Bus (BSB), Local Process Bus (LPB) and Point-to-Point-Interface (PPS) designed for Arduino Mega 2560 with Ethernet-Shield for web-based controlling Elco Thision, Brötje and similar heating systems, including logging to Micro-SD-card.
+This project can serve in many ways as a cost-effective alternative to the OZW 672 or OCI 700.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.